IyatomiLab/LeafGAN/LFLSeg/README.md

 ## Implementation of the LFLSeg Module for Segmenting Leaf Area

 ![Teaser image](Supplement_LFLSeg.png)
-The above image shows the heatmap visualization of our LFLSeg on different scenariors (full leaf, non-leaf, partial leaf) with respect to the `full leaf` class.
+The above image shows the heatmap visualization of our LFLSeg on different scenarios (full leaf, non-leaf, partial leaf) with respect to the `full leaf` class.
 These heatmaps can be used as useful segmentation masks for training our LeafGAN model without the need of pixel-label data.
 LFLSeg works well on different in-ﬁeld images with complex backgrounds.

 ### Extreme cases
-When the images contain multiple and overlapping leaves, the LFLSeg fails to correctly segment the leaf area (last image of the "full leaf" cases).
+When the images contain multiple and overlapping leaves, the LFLSeg fails to correctly segment the leaf area (last image of the `full leaf` cases).
 However, we do not expect the input which contains multiple leaves to be the case since we assume the input of the disease classifier is a single leaf image in this study.

 Also, LFLSeg may incorrectly detect `partial leaf` as `full leaf` if the `partial leaf` image has a different shooting distance than images in our training dataset (last column).